thinktandem/thinktandem.io/src/content/index.md

 title: Tandem
 pageSlug: homepage
 heroPri: "Relax. <br> We’ve got this."
-heroSec: "Tandem transforms complex workflows into elegant web applications that solve your organization’s biggest problems."
+heroSec: "Tandem transforms complex workflows and technical debt into elegant web applications that solve your organization’s biggest problems."
 heroCta: "Find out how we connect the dots"
 description: "Tandem modernizes your app and workflow with powerful new tools like Docker and Kalabox while streamlining your process with agile methodologies.
 Future-proof your biz and develop faster, better, and more profitably."
 heroIcons: